georgezhao2010/midea_ac_lan/README.md

 Use HACS and Install as a custom repository, or copy all files in `custom_components/midea_ac_lan` from [Latest Release](https://github.com/georgezhao2010/midea_ac_lan/releases/latest) to your `/custom_components/midea_ac_lan` in Home Assistant manually.
 Restart HomeAssistant.

 # Configuration
-After installation, Search and add component Midea AC LAN in HomeAssistant integrations page, If component can not found any devices, you can specify the IP address to add the device.
+After installation, search and add component Midea AC LAN in HomeAssistant integrations page, If component can not found any devices, you can specify the IP address to add the device.

 ## Config Autolly